Santiago, Rio Grande do Sul: History

 In about 1860, settlement of the region began.
 The colony was first founded by 350 Germans, 14 Belgians, 5 French persons and 4 Swiss persons.
 Colonel José Maria Pereira de Campos created and organized the colony of Ijuí and brought Europeans to the area.
 The Italians arrived in the 1880s, as the century passed, with the establishment of the colony of Jaguari, the localities of Sanga da Areia and Ernesto Alves.
 In 1834, Arsene Isabelle, a French diplomat, in ways between the area, refers to a locality of Boqueirão de Santiago, its existence of three to four ranches.
 The Germans and the Italians form a large influx of European immigration, a mixture with other nationalities which saw Belgians, Swiss, Polish and French immigration.
-In synthesis, the colonies were established in 1860 and had diverse types of humans in the municipality of Santiago, with no other municipalities, the population became predominantly European descent.
+In synthesis, the colonies were established in 1860 and had diverse types of citizens in the municipality of Santiago, with no other municipalities, the population became predominantly of European descent.